Patient InvolvementProject New Generation (PNG+)

 Who is a PNG+?

-A YAB is a group of young people aged between 15-19 (at the point of becoming a member) that includes those affected by HIV, TB and/or HCV.
-In REACH there are two YAB groups.
+PNG+ is a group of young people aged between 15-19 (at the point of becoming a member) that includes those affected by HIV, TB and/or HCV.
+In REACH there are two PNG+ groups.

-There will be a minimum of 14 young people involved across the two groups.
+There will be a minimum of 14 young people involved across these groups.
 They will work together on set tasks, activities and also act as champions for others, giving a voice for their peers affected by HIV, TB and/or HCV.

-The YTB Project spent a year developing an interactive, youth-friendly, activity-based training programme with young people living with HIV across four different countries.
-Russia is only the fifth country in the world to have a adopted this model, with the training having been modified for REACH.
+PNG+ is a result of the YTB Project which spent a year developing an interactive, youth-friendly, activity-based training programme with young people living with HIV across four different countries.
+Russia is only the fifth country in the world to have an adopted this model, with the training having been modified for REACH.
 It focuses on a cohort study and the three different health conditions.